b3zman41/CC-iPhone/README.md

 # CC-iPhone

-ComputerCraft is a mod written by Dan200 for Minecraf the game
+ComputerCraft is a mod written by Dan200 for Minecraft the game

 This app allows you to use your iPhone to control the ComputerCraft turtle in game.